-Option 2 would also address previous recommendations by the Guam AP to perform separate stock assessments for the apparent deep and shallow water bottomfish complexes, as PIFSC would conduct stock assessments on individual indicator stocks rather than considering all species of the complex together.
+Option 2 would also address previous recommendations by the Guam AP to perform separate stock assessments for the apparent deep and shallow water bottomfish complexes in the Mariana Archipelago, as PIFSC would conduct stock assessments on individual species, on the disparate shallow and deep water species complexes, or using indicator stocks rather than considering all species of each of the complexes together.

-In changing the BMUS complex, it would require revising the following MSA requirements:
+Changing the BMUS complexes, would also require revising the following requirements for the complexes associated with the Magnuson-Stevens Act:

-- Status determination criteria (including optimum yield) - Essential fish habitat and habitat area of particular concern - ACL and AM mechanism including the application of the 600.310(h)(2) provision - Fishery and bycatch monitoring (commercial and non-commercial sector - Human communities and fishery participants
+- Status determination criteria, including optimum yield; - Essential fish habitat (EFH) and habitat areas of particular concern (HAPC); - ACL and AM specification mechanism, including the application of the 600.310(h)(2) provision; - Fishery and bycatch monitoring (both commercial and non-commercial sectors); and - Human communities and fishery participants.